Fellowship-of-the-Link/tftmap/project/How we measure thinking tools.md

 This is unlikely to be an easy balance to find, as:

-* the people *contributin*g this data know the tools well (and so will generally prefer granularity).
+* the people *contributing* this data know the tools well (and so will generally prefer granularity).
 * but *this map is aimed at newcomers*, for whom usability is more important as they try and find their way through this landscape.

 We're trying to find a balance, and want to stick to around a dozen dimensions.
 We're happy to discuss and improve them for future editions of the Map (see [[Project plan]]), so **check out how to contribute below  the table.**